andreztz/andreztz.github.io/neovim_spell_check/index.md

     :set nospell
     ```

-### Comandos do corretor ortográfico no modo visual:
+### Comandos do corretor ortográfico no modo visual

 |Comando    |Ação